 - (1) If the registrars determine that the applicant is not already an elector, the Registrars shall immediately admit the applicant as an elector and the privileges of an elector shall attach immediately.
-The registrars of voters shall provide the elector with an EDR ballot and EDR envelope and shall make a record of such issuance.
-The elector shall complete an affirmation imprinted upon the back of the EDR envelope and shall declare under oath that the elector has not previously voted in the election. §9-19j(f) - (2) If the registrars of voters determine that applicant is an elector in another municipality and applicant wants to change his/her registration location - a.
-The EDR officials shall "select" the voter from the previous town and, if the voter is Active or Inactive in the previous town, immediately notify the registrars in the previous municipality of the elector's intent to register in a new municipality.
+The Registrars of Voters shall provide the elector with an SDR ballot and SDR envelope and shall make a record of such issuance.
+The elector shall complete an affirmation imprinted upon the back of the SDR envelope and shall declare under oath that the elector has not previously voted in the election. § 9-19j(f) - (2) If the Registrars of Voters determine that applicant is an elector in another municipality and applicant wants to change his/her registration location - a.
+The SDR officials shall "select" the voter from the previous town and, if the voter is Active or Inactive in the previous town, immediately notify the registrars in the previous municipality of the elector's intent to register in a new municipality.
 If the voter is "Off" in the previous town, no notification to the previous town is required. - b.
 Registrars in the previous municipality shall notify their polling place officials to remove the elector from the official voter list or from the Inactive list, by crossing off the voter's name and writing "OFF" next to it.
 NOTE: Polling place officials should take extra care to avoid removing the wrong voter from their polling place list.

-If there is no response that the applicant already voted in the previous municipality, the registrar of voters of the municipality in which the applicant seeks to register shall admit the applicant as an elector and provide an EDR ballot and envelope.
-This EDR ballot is held separately until 8 p.m. and then processed in the same manner as other EDR ballots. - (3) If the polling place officials from the previous town report that an EDR applicant has already voted in the previous municipality, the registrars of the previous municipality shall immediately notify the registrars of the municipality in which the elector now seeks to register. - a.
-Such elector shall not receive an EDR ballot from the Registrars of the municipality in which such elector now seeks to register.
+If there is no response that the applicant already voted in the previous municipality, the registrar of voters of the municipality in which the applicant seeks to register shall admit the applicant as an elector and provide a SDR ballot and envelope.
+This SDR ballot is held separately until the end of the Early Voting day or until 8 p.m. on Election Day and then processed in the same manner as other SDR ballots.

+- (3) If the polling place officials from the previous town report that an SDR applicant has already voted in the previous municipality, the registrars of the previous municipality shall immediately notify the registrars of the municipality in which the elector now seeks to register. - a.
+Such elector shall not receive an SDR ballot from the Registrars of the municipality in which such elector now seeks to register.
 If the elector has already received a ballot, this ballot must be held, uncounted, until a resolution to the matter has been made. - b.
-For any such elector, the registration process shall cease in the municipality in which such elector now seeks to register - i.
+For any such elector, the registration process shall cease in the municipality in which such elector now seeks to register: - i.
 The Registrars in the municipality in which such elector now seeks to register shall review the circumstances of the report. - ii.
-If, after completion of such review, a resolution of the matter cannot be made, the registrars shall report the matter to the State Elections Enforcement Commission for an investigation.
+If, after completion of such a review, a resolution of the matter cannot be made, the registrars shall report the matter to the State Elections Enforcement Commission for an investigation.